patrik-kuehl/gleamyshell/CONTRIBUTING.md

 ## Code Style Guide

 GleamyShell doesn't come with a strict code style guide.
-Everything is checked by [Prettier](https://prettier.io/), and the formatters that come with Mix and Gleam.
+Everything is checked by [Prettier](https://prettier.io/) and the formatter that comes with Gleam.

 You can run `npm run check` to check if everything is formatted accordingly and `npm run format` to run the formatters.